Verteiron/FamiliarFaces/doc/vMYC_README.txt

 [b]Make sure all followers provided by Familiar Faces are dismissed from your service before removing the mod.[/b]

-If you plan to reinstall the mod, leave the Data/vMYC directory intact or at least back it up.
+If you plan to reinstall the mod, leave the My Games/Skyrim/JCUser/vMYC folder intact or at least back it up.
 It contains all the saved character data.
 Otherwise...

+If you are going to remove the mod for good, use the "Shutdown" option on the Debug page of the MCM, then save your game, quit, and follow the rest of the instructions.

 If you used NMM to install, uninstallation will work but may leave files behind in Data/vYMC.
 If you used MO, files may remain in your overwrite directory in the same location.

 Search for and remove ALL files and folders in Skyrim/Data that begin with "vMYC".
 The only other files remaining after that will be ffutils.*, which can also be searched for and removed.

 [size=5][b]Getting started[/b][/size]

-[color=red]WARNING!
-Do not use the portal stone while you are inside the shrine!
-You'll end up stuck there and unable to return to your previous location!
-If you've already done this, use [i]cow tamriel 2 0[/i] at the console to return to Tamriel.
-This will be fixed in a patch release in the very near future![/color]

 Shortly after starting or loading a game, you should receive a Portal Stone in your inventory.
 You can use that stone from your Inventory (under misc items, where you find your dragon bones and other miscellaneous stuff) to warp to the Shrine of Heroes.
 Activate the "Tome of the Dragonborn" in front of an empty alcove to save your character there.
 The save process will take some time; exactly how long depends on how many skills, perks, and inventory items your character has.
 It should never take longer than a minute of real time and should rarely take longer than 30 seconds unless you have a huge number of inventory items.

 Once your character has been saved in an alcove, a statue of them will appear, possibly surrounded by various trophies and banners.
 These reflect your progress and which paths you chose in your adventures through Skyrim.
 An index of the available trophies can be found [url=http://imgur.com/a/iCqYZ]here[/url].